Asymptotic Schwarzschild solutions in $f(R)$ gravity and their observable effects on the photon sphere of black holes

 In the context of black holes, one of the most fundamental geometric features is the photon sphere, defined as the unstable circular null geodesic around the black hole \cite{Chael:2021rjo, Wielgus:2021peu, Sneppen:2021taq, Carballo-Rubio:2024uas}.
 In GR, the photon sphere radius is $3/2$ times the SW radius \cite{Chandrasekhar:1983, Wald:1984, Perlick:2004, Cardoso:2019}.
 The dynamics of null geodesics near the photon sphere are of particular relevance, as they determine observable phenomena such as black hole shadows \cite{EventHorizonTelescope:2019dse, EventHorizonTelescope:2019ggy, EventHorizonTelescope:2022wkp, Zhu2018, Lockhart:2022rui, Broderick:2022tfu, Galison:2024bop, Lupsasca:2024xhq}.
-The deflection of light near the critical radius, and the transition between scattered and captured photons, are characterized by the so-called \emph{capture parameter}, which identifies the critical value of the impact parameter beyond which light is absorbed by the black hole.
-In GR it is known that this capture parameter is $\sqrt{27}/2$ times the SW radius \cite{Chandrasekhar:1983, Wald:1984, Perlick:2004, Cardoso:2019}.
-It has been shown that once light reaches this capture parameter, strong deflection occurs, leading to either capture or multiple deflections around the black hole.
-In particular, there are some angles that are equally spaced on a logarithmic scale where light is totally reflected or transmitted \cite{Sneppen:2021taq}.
-Precise studies of these quantities are not only theoretically motivated but also essential for interpreting high-angular-resolution observations, such as those performed by the Event Horizon Telescope \cite{EventHorizonTelescope:2019dse, EventHorizonTelescope:2022wkp}.
-A methodological controversy arose in 2022 regarding the claimed detection of the photon sphere in M87* using the 2017 EHT data.
+The deflection of light near the photon sphere radius, and the transition between scattered and captured photons, are characterized by the so-called \emph{capture parameter}, which identifies the critical value of the impact parameter beyond which light is absorbed by the black hole.
+In GR it is known that this capture parameter is $3\sqrt{3}/2$ times the SW radius \cite{Chandrasekhar:1983, Wald:1984, Perlick:2004, Cardoso:2019}.
+As the impact parameter approaches the capture value, photons undergo an increasing number of strong deflections, and in the limiting case the trajectory asymptotically performs an infinite number of loops around the photon sphere.
+In particular, there are some deflection angles that are equally spaced on a logarithmic scale where light is totally reflected or transmitted \cite{Sneppen:2021taq}.
+Precise studies of these quantities are not only theoretically motivated but also essential for interpreting high-angular-resolution black-hole observations, such as those performed by the Event Horizon Telescope (EHT) \cite{EventHorizonTelescope:2019dse, EventHorizonTelescope:2022wkp}.
+In this regard, a methodological controversy arose in 2022 regarding the claimed detection of the photon sphere in M87* using the 2017 EHT data.
 Broderick et al.~\cite{Broderick:2022tfu} modeled a thin ring component consistent with the presence of a photon sphere ring, while Lockhart and Gralla~\cite{Lockhart:2022rui} argued that such evidence was not statistically robust and that the data could be explained equally well without invoking this feature.
 The consensus that has since emerged is that the EHT has not achieved a direct detection of the photon rings.
 Nevertheless, simulation studies predict that the next-generation EHT (ngEHT), operating at 230/345 GHz with enhanced baseline coverage and sensitivity, will reach the angular resolution required for a robust measurement \cite{Tiede:2022ngEHT}.\\